UniMath/agda-unimath/src/synthetic-homotopy-theory/smash-products-of-pointed-types.lagda.md

 ## Properties

-### The pointed map from the product to the smash product
+### The canonical pointed map from the product to the smash product

 ```agda
 pointed-map-smash-prod-prod-Pointed-Type :